MalTrakLab/purple-team-cloud-lab/Readme.md

 * **Sigma Rules**: Sigma is useful in creating new alerts or new detections, you can compile them for elastialert.
 Please follow HELK documentation for how to do that.
 * **Powershell Remoting**: Powershell remoting installation is quite tricky to work on Linux but it's here and it's working like a charm.
 It's very useful to connect directly to ADLAB domain and perform some actions as a blue teamer to investigate attacks or transfer files to the ADLAB domain.
 * **Kansa & Kape**: Both these tools are known for DFIR and remote triage.
 Kansa.ps1 won't work properly on Linux but you can execute its modules directly on the AD machines using powershell remoting
-* **Volatility**: volatility is a known tool for memory forensics and here we have volatility and volatility3 installed by default with all their additional modules
+* **Volatility**: volatility is a known tool for memory forensics and here we have volatility and volatility3 (with its symbols) installed by default with all their additional modules
 * **Dumpit**: Dumpit is a known tool to create a memory dump on windows machine, it's included inside ```tools``` folder, transfer it to the AD machines using Powershell remoting and collect the memory dump back
 * **Python2 and Python3**: We have both python2 & 3 installed, just be careful when you are using python or pip